-The church is a late-gothic orientated, three-nave hall with a semicircular apse.
-It is made of red brick, using zendrówka and placed on a plinth.
-The nave is three-span on a plan similar to a square.
-The central nave is twice as wide as the side aisles, the chancel is narrower, ended semicircularly.
+The church is a late-gothic orientated, three-aisle hall with a semicircular, elongated apse as a presbytery.
+It is made of red bricks with zendrówka and placed on a plinth.
+The nave is three-bay on a plan similar to a square.
+The central nave is twice as wide as the side aisles, the presbytery is narrower, separated by a chancel arcade.
 From the north there is a rectangular sacristy, and at the north-west corner of the corpus a cylindrical turret with a staircase.
 The walls are fastened with three-curve buttresses.
-The facade is flat with a high triangular gable, decorated with rows of white blendes and renaissance, multi-colored tiles.
+The facade is flat with a high triangular gable, decorated with rows of white blendes and Renaissance, multi-colored tiles and with a shallow porch inserted between two tall buttresses.
 Inside the church is covered with net and stellar vaults.

 Jodłowski A., Dzieje obiektów zabytkowych z wybranych miejscowości północno-wschodniej części województwa lubelskiego, Biała Podlaska 2000.